Skip to main content

 Target file: docs/decisions/ADR-XXXX-state-axis-intensity.md

-Source question: pr-open-questions.md § State Axes — whether a unified progress / intensity field convention should be established across the Location knowledge axis, Site state axis, and Feature discovery axis before any individual axis is implemented.
+Source question: pr-open-questions.md § State Axes — whether a unified progress / intensity field convention should be established across the Territory knowledge axis, Site state axis, and Feature discovery axis before any individual axis is implemented.

-Rationale: Three open questions in pr-open-questions.md (intensity field name and scale for Location, Site, Feature axes) share the same structural decision: what C# type, field name, and value range represent "how far along this axis is the entity."
+Rationale: Three open questions in pr-open-questions.md (intensity field name and scale for Territory, Site, Feature axes) share the same structural decision: what C# type, field name, and value range represent "how far along this axis is the entity."
 Implementing R-1, R-2, and R-3 with ad-hoc per-axis conventions would create three divergent intensity shapes that are harder to query, tooltip, and mod.
 The ADR resolves the unified convention (field name, scale, clamp behavior, wire representation) once.

 Dispatch dependency: after Wave 0-Build PASS; parallel with other Tier 2 ADRs.